BigPiloto/ha-drugstore-stock-card/README.md

 A custom card to display and edit your medicine stock in Home Assistant.

+This card was designed to complement the [Drugstore Stock](https://github.com/BigPiloto/ha-drugstore-stock) integration

 ![Preview of Drugstore Stock Card Gif](images/exemplo_card.gif)

 ## Overview